What Are The Different Methods Of Healthcare Procurement // Pros And Cons Of Healthcare Sourcing Strategies

 • Higher Costs: This may result in higher costs due to the lack of bulk discounts.

-• Time-Consuming: Managing relationships and negotiating terms with multiple suppliers can be time-consuming.
+• Time-Consuming: Managing relationships and negotiating terms with multiple suppliers can be a time-consuming process.

 2. Group Purchasing Organizations (GPOs):